Transpersonal

 It seems that Jung’s approach can be useful in many instances of transpersonal phenomena, where the application of the principle of causality obviously fails to bring satisfactory answers.

-Grof invokes Jung's concept of synchronicity as the appropriate explanatory framework for transpersonal phenomena that resist causal-mechanistic interpretation.
+Grof invokes Jung’s concept of synchronicity as the explanatory framework best suited to transpersonal phenomena that exceed ordinary causal analysis.

 Grof, Stanislav, Realms of the Human Unconscious: Observations from LSD Research, 1975supporting